RichardSilveira/SimpleUsersAPI.NodeJS.Express/README.md

 * Audit changes to AWS Resources by your users
 * Visibility into user and resource activity

+AWS CloudTrail is enabled by default and you can either create a new trail or check for recent events that happened in your AWS account.

 ##### Network monitoring and VPC Flow Logs

-VPC Flow Logs is an AWS service that enables you to do network monitoring.
+**VPC Flow Logs** is an AWS service that enables you to do network monitoring.
 Build a network-monitored environment in AWS is a must-have activity about security and compliance of your infrastructure, also, at same time is a huge topic.
-I have worte an article about it: <TODO, it´s done, and about to be published>.
+I have wrote an article about it and as soon its done I'll reference it here.